BiDAlab/HuMIdb/README.md

-# HuMIdb dataset (Human Mobile Interaction database)
+# HuMIdb database (Human Mobile Interaction database)
 HuMIdb dataset is a novel multimodal mobile database that comprises more than 5 GB from a wide range of mobile sensors acquired under unsupervised scenario.

 ## INSTRUCTIONS FOR DOWNLOADING HuMIdb dataset